Electronic common technical document

-The electronic common technical document (eCTD) is an interface and international specification for the pharmaceutical industry to agency transfer of regulatory information.
+The electronic common technical document (eCTD) is an interface and international specification for the pharmaceutical industry to transfer regulatory information to regulatory agencies.

 The specification is based on the Common Technical Document (CTD) format and was developed by the International Council for Harmonisation (ICH) Multidisciplinary Group 2 Expert Working Group (ICH M2 EWG).

 History

 Version 2.0 of eCTD – an upgrade over the original CTD – was finalized on February 12, 2002, and version 3.0 was finalized on October 8 of the same year.
 As of August 2016, the most current version is 3.2.2, released on July 16, 2008.

-A Draft Implementation Guide for version 4.0 of eCTD was released in August 2012.
+A Draft Implementation Guide (DIG) for version 4.0 of eCTD was released in August 2012.
 However, work stalled on the project.
-An additional Draft Implementation Guide was released in February 2015 Draft specifications and guides were issued in April 2016 by the ICH and the FDA, followed by a May 13 ICH "teleconference to discuss the guidance and any questions and clarifications needed."
+An additional Draft Implementation Guide was released in February 2015 The ICH and the FDA released draft specifications and guides in April 2016, and on May 13 there was an ICH "teleconference" to discuss the guidance and any queries or clarifications that might be necessary.